Many are the stories that were told in the Hebrew Bible, but the one story that is yet to be told is the story of the Hebrew Bible itself.

 The Aten, contrary to the tribal version of Yahew, was a universal god, a sun disk that stretched out its rays all over the earth and blessed everybody, not just the Egyptians.
 The Hebrew scribes, in a cheap bid to grant a piece of land to the Israelites, and by default or design, had managed to strip the literature of ancient Sumer and the mythology of Egypt of its mysticism, universalism and wisdom.

-Due to the Jewish tampering with the rich theology and mythology of the Ancient near East, the world religious thinking has since been immersed in dogmatism and endangered by Extremism.
+Due to the Talmudic/tribal influence of Judaism on the following religions, i.e., Christianity and Islam, the world religious thinking/evolution has since been immersed in dogmatism and endangered by extremism.